 No matter how many passport stamps you've collected or countries you've checked off your list, there's always a new corner of the globe left to discover.

-From road trips to train adventures to safaris, consider this your new bucket list and inspirational travel guide.
+From road trips to train adventures to safaris, consider these summer vacation ideas for your next getaway.

 Enjoying 'La Dolce Vita' in Italy

 When it comes to romance, no place can come close to the allure of Italy.
 You've got the history of Rome, the art of Venice, the modern vibe of Milan, the dreamy Mediterranean coastline, the wines of Tuscany, the pizza of Pisa, and more.
 Since the mid-summer weather can be scorching, try to plan your trip at the very beginning or end of summer, so you can stroll the parks and promenades without your third serving of gelato melting faster than you can enjoy it.

 Where to Stay: For your own private island - in a floating city - stay at the JW Marriott Venice Resort & Spa.
 While in Tuscany, drink your fill of wine at Castello di Casole.
 Hotel Lungarno in Florence is mere steps from the medieval Ponte Vecchio bridge.
 As for the coast?
 There are fabulous options on Airbnb.

 While it's mighty hot down South in the summertime, there's plenty of sweet tea and lemonade available to cool you down.
 Begin your trip in the port city of Charleston, South Carolina, where you can wander picturesque cobblestone streets, take a horse-drawn carriage ride, walk the promenade along the ocean, snap photos in front of Rainbow Row, and eat really, really well.
 Then, hop in the car (your own, or a rental) and make your way to Savannah.
 The coastal Georgia city is about two hours away, and while you'll find similar architecture and live oaks draped in moss, there's a bit more action (and ghost sightings) if you prefer to stay busy on vacation.